 The Standard Operating Procedure (SOP) for Research Data Management describes the requirements for handling research data at Amsterdam UMC.
 The way you organize this must be described in a data management plan.
 The SOP provides requirements, explanation and links to supporting documents, templates, tooling, support and websites.

 - RDM for PhD students At location AMC via the Graduate School, three times a year.
 At location VUmc in collaboration with the UBVU, six times a year

 - RDM (with the focus on Clinical Data Management) within the center specific BROK

 - eCRF design in OpenClinica (location AMC)

 The RDM helpdesk can help researchers with questions on handling data (sets), the design of software applications for data collection, data processing, data extraction, data documentation, data archiving and publishing, and support for writing a data management plan.

 The Electronic Health Record (EPD) Epic contains a considerable amount of data that may be relevant for scientific research.
-Epic data can be made available for research via the Research Data Platforms of both locations of Amsterdam UMC.
-Besides that, Epic offers a number of tools for setting up an additional data collection for research and tools that can be used for the inclusion of patients in studies.
-Procedures for data extraction and Epic research tools can be found via in the links below.
+Epic data can be made available for research either directly or via the Research Data Platforms (RDP) of both locations of Amsterdam UMC.
+Epic offers a number of tools for setting up an additional data collection for research and for the inclusion of patients in studies.

 - Research code (PDF)